 Wilton Wainwright was a banker and stockbroker in partnership with his brother, James H. Wainwright.
 James Wainwright withdrew from Wainwright Brothers in the fall of 1901, and the firm failed in December of 1901.
 Frank M. Copeland was named assignee in bankruptcy.

-Wilton and Susan Wainwright lived at 6 Gloucester during the 1901-1902 winter seasaon, but moved thereafter.
+Wilton and Susan Wainwright lived at 6 Gloucester during the 1901-1902 winter season, but moved thereafter.

 During the 1902-1903 winter season, 6 Gloucester was the home of cotton broker John Arthur Brooks and his wife, Mary Ten Eyck (Oakley) Brooks.
 They had married in April of 1902, and 6 Gloucester probably was their first home together.
 By the 1903-1904 season, they had moved to 10 Fairfield.

 By the 1903-1904 winter season, 6 Gloucester was the home Dr. Percy Musgrave, a physician, and his wife, Edith Elise (Porter) Musgrave.
 He also maintained his medical offices there.
-They previously had lived at the Hotel Royal at 295-297 Beacon.
+They previously had lived at the Hotel Royal at 295-297 Beacon, which had been their home since their marriage in November of 1900.

 The Musgraves continued to live there during the 1906-1907 season, but moved thereafter to 325 Beacon.